SignaLink USB Technical Questions, Operating Tips,

 TOP

-I see "USB Audio Device", but not "USB Audio Codec" when I plug in the SignaLink USB - Is this correct?
-Some versions/builds of Windows may display the SignaLink USB as "USB Audio Device" instead of "USB Audio Codec".
+I see "USB Audio Device", but not "USB Audio Codec" when using the SignaLink USB - Is this correct?
+Some computers may display the SignaLink USB as "USB Audio Device" instead of "USB Audio Codec".
 If this is the case on your system, then you simply need to select "USB Audio Device" instead of "USB Audio Codec" as the sound card.

 TOP